Kitware/CMake/Help/manual/ctest.1.rst

 The resource specification file is a JSON file which is passed to CTest in one of a number of ways.
-It can be specified on the command line with the :option:`ctest --resource-spec-file` option, it can be given using the ``RESOURCE_SPEC_FILE`` argument of :command:`ctest_test`, or it can be generated dynamically as part of test execution (see :ref:`ctest-resource-dynamically-generated-spec-file`).
+It can be specified on the command line with the :ctest-option:`--resource-spec-file` option, it can be given using the ``RESOURCE_SPEC_FILE`` argument of :command:`ctest_test`, or it can be generated dynamically as part of test execution (see :ref:`ctest-resource-dynamically-generated-spec-file`).